Graduate School Application

 Graduate Record Examination (GRE) scores (only for those without a Master’s degree from a U.S. university) and for international students TOEFL scores of 550 (paper), 213 (computerized) or 80 (iBT).
 See http://gradschool.umbc.edu/admissions/requirements/documents/

-Three letters of recommendation attesting to the student’s academic and personal potential to contribute substantially to a field of study related to the current research of the LLC progra.
+Three letters of recommendation attesting to the applicant’s academic and personal potential to contribute substantially to a field of study related to the current research of the LLC program.
 Please ask your referees to discuss as specifically as possible your experience and ability to conduct scholarly research.

 Academic writing sample (a published academic article, an article ready for submission, a recent research paper, or a research-based report) that demonstrates your ability to conduct and write about research in your chosen area.
 Please provide a cover note explaining what the writing sample is and its relevance to your application.
 This sample should be approximately 20-25 pages.